HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/configuring_multi_tenacy.md

     -   For Docker, restart the server to apply the changes.
     -   For Kubernetes, install or upgrade the helm charts \(as applicable to your environment\):
-        -   To install, run helm install sametime ..
+        -   To install, run helm install sametime.
-        -   To upgrade, run helm upgrade sametime ..
+        -   To upgrade, run helm upgrade sametime.

 **Parent Topic:  **[Administering](administering.md)